micmejia/bible-dump/AMPC/Mark/Mark 8.md

-And He sent him away to his house, telling [him], Do not [even] enter the village _or tell anyone there_.
+And He sent him away to his house, telling [him], Do not [even] enter the village or tell anyone there.